nganhkhoa/graphite/README.md

 └── lib
 ```

-Apps will be clone to `app/`, and the execute build commands.
-Then will make symlink to binary, library, and include folder.
+Apps will be clone to `app/`, and then execute build commands.
+Then a symlink to binary, library, and include folder is made according to the patterns matches in `postinstall` field.

 Then add to `.bashrc` or any config file for your shell.
+Here I be using `~GRAPHITE`.

 ```bash
 # path file